aiMeter/samephy-getting-started/README.md

  \* means *under test*

- Before jumping right into using SamePHY it is worth
+ Before jumping right into using SamePHY it is worth:
  ## Understanding SamePHY Software

- software
+ The true power of the gateway/routing capability of SamePHY lies within the [SamePHY Software-core Library](https://github.com/aiMeter/samephy) which can be seen and gotten from

  ## Making Use of SamePHY